chucklever/i-d-rpc-over-quicv1/draft-cel-nfsv4-rpc-over-quicv1.md

 ## Transport Layer Security

-QUICv1 uses utilizes the Transport Layer Security (TLS).
+RPC-over-QUIC provides peer authentication and encryption services using a framework based on Transport Layer Security (TLS).
+Ergo, RPC-over-QUIC inherently fulfills many of the requirements of
+{{I-D.ietf-nfsv4-rpc-tls}}.
 The details of QUIC's use of TLS are specified in {{RFC9001}}.
-Hence, RPC-over-QUIC inherently fulfills many of the requirements of
-{{I-D.ietf-nfsv4-rpc-tls}}.
 In particular:

 - With QUICv1, security at the transport layer is always enabled.
   Thus, there is no need or use for the STARTTLS mechanism described